Silentwarior112/GT-TorqueCurveTool/readme.md

 Important: Usage of this tool largely consists of copy and paste actions.
 When pasting, ALWAYS use CTRL+SHIFT+V (Paste values only).
 The standard CTRL+V will paste the formulas, not the values.

+Updates:

+8/9/2024:
+Improved the graph, it now displays torque curves with uneven RPM mappings correctly

 -- Links --